transcriptionpro/wuc-new/_altcoins/augur.md

 <p>It is effectively betting however the price of each contract will add of to $1 so if the chance of an outcome happening was even money the contract would cost 50 cents each and you could buy or sell as many as you wanted.
 The price of a contract will also automatically adjust based on the number of contracts being bought or sold. </p>

 <p>Users will also be able to report on outcomes this will earn them reputation and dependant on how much reputation an individual has will depend on how accurate their outcome reports are.
-Augur is built on the Ethereum blockchain as it will run on smart contracts, there is also talk that it will run alongside the Bitcoin blockchain so that both Ether and Bitcoin are tradeable within Augur.</p>
+Augur is built on the Ethereum blockchain as it will run on smart contracts, there is also talk that it will run alongside the <a href="/what-is-an-application-coin/">Bitcoin blockchain</a> so that both Ether and Bitcoin are tradeable within Augur.</p>

 <center><iframe width="700" height="394" src="https://www.youtube.com/embed/sCms-snzHk4" frameborder="0" gesture="media" allowfullscreen></iframe></center>